 A-recordpointing to your IP address.
 If you have created the A record recently, it may take up to 24 hours before the operation can be completed.

-Login to the Scaleway console click on Compute, then on the Reserved IPs tab.
+Login to the Scaleway console click on Instances in the menu on the left, then on the Reserved IPs tab above the instances list.

-Select the IP address you want to configure the reverse DNS and then click Edit reverse to configure the reverse DNS:
+Click on … next to the IP address to configure, then on Edit reverse in the scroll-down menu to configure the reverse DNS: